 For example, the sales team may be struggling to reach its sales goals.
 As you read through the employee performance reviews, you learn that most of the team is also responsible for preparing marketing materials, like customer success stories and sell sheets.
 This eats into the time they could spend identifying and nurturing leads and scheduling demos.
 As a result, most of the team noted in their self-evaluations that they feel overwhelmed.

-In this scenario, you’d be able to immediately see that you need to hire someone to handle marketing, and you’d look for someone with the skills to write the materials and put them into a template so that they look professional.
+In this scenario, you’d be able to immediately see that you need to hire someone to handle marketing, and you’d look for someone with the skills to write the materials and put them into a template so they look professional.

 Other skill gaps may not be so obvious, but you can infer needs as you review trends in performance reviews.
 If an entire department is struggling, you might need someone with specialized skills, or you might just need new hires.
 Going through employee reviews and feedback can help you determine this and figure out the skill sets you’ll be hiring for.